rebecaaras/computer-science-courses/1. CS 6.0001/final_project_ideas.md

 - cryptography unsolved problems
 - one of the millenium problems

-  ### 5. Code something in Java that will on Aduino ONE.
+#### 5. Code something in Java that will on Aduino ONE.
 - Some code that will interact with the user with buttons and a very basic screen.
 It could be a tomagochi, an interesting type of calculator.
 Some kind of physical device.

+#### 5. A label translator website
+- A website that would pick the label of any product you typed and explain in details what that composition means.
+What are all the weird names in the "ingredients" list, what they do and which research says about that specific compound.
+This looks like hard work.
+Jesus!